Visit Galicia - places to visit and tourist information

 Pazo de Oca, Padron - gardens and lake in the grounds of a manor house

-Map of Galicia & places nearby
+Map of Galicia and places to visit